-The child enters school and icons, that very symbolically represent materials, are used.
+The child has limited visual attention.
+He does not look at many items and the looking is very, very brief.
+The child enters school and icons, that very symbolically represent materials, are chosen to be used for his communication system.
 How does this make sense?

 - This child is very visually impaired yet pictures are used??

-- The child, if they can locate items, can only tolerate looking at one 3 dimensional item at a time, yet they are presented with a HUGE amount of symbols on a communication system.
+- The child, if they can locate items, can only tolerate looking at a 3 dimensional item one at a time, yet they are presented with a HUGE amount of symbols on a communication system.

 - The child can only look at items that move yet symbols are presented as stable items??